mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

 We used the third-party image augmentation library, [Albumentations](https://github.com/albumentations-team/albumentations).
 This framework supports a wide range of computer vision tasks, including object detection, which makes it well suited for our project.
-Furthermore it is the fastest available augmentation library which was important given the size of our dataset.
-We used Albumentations to enhance our training dataset by applying various transformations such as random rotations, flips, scaling, and color adjustments to the images.
-These augmentations were applied to prevent overfitting and improve the model's generalization capabilities.
-Overall Albumentations was pretty easy to implement with the only exeptions that using np.random.seed(0) random.seed(0) pl.seed_everything(0) didn't fix the random augmentations which we only discovered when we started logging training images.
-Turns out you have to pass a random seed to the transform class.
+Furthermore, it is the fastest available augmentation library, which was important given the size of our dataset.
+We used Albumentations to enhance our training dataset by applying various transformations such as color distortion, Gaussian blur, motion blur, and random fog to the images.
+These augmentations were applied with our underwater video setting in mind to prevent overfitting and improve the model's generalization capabilities.
+Overall, Albumentations was pretty easy to implement except that using np.random.seed(0), random.seed(0), and seed_everything(0) didn't fix the randomness in the augmentations which we only discovered when we started logging training images.
+It turns out you have to pass a random seed to the transform class.

 ## Coding environment